1414213/scwin2/README.md

 "OuterRadius": 0.1,
 "OverlapIgnoranceRadius": 0.5
 ```
-Works the same as *StickButtonCross*.  *OverlapIgnoranceRadius* specifies a distance, measured as a proportion of the trackpad's radius extending from the center to its edge, to not allow directional input to overlap to make swiping motions feel more precise.
+Works the same as *StickButtonCross*.&emsp;*OverlapIgnoranceRadius* specifies a distance, measured as a proportion of the trackpad's radius extending from the center to its edge, to not allow directional input to overlap to make swiping motions feel more precise.

 ### PadRadial
 ```